Goose Patrol

 In the past, it has been necessary to utilize the Nevada Division of Wildlife to conduct a geese roundup.
 Since the geese are unable to fly when they are molting, rounding them up during this time is the safest and easiest on the birds.
 Using wave runners, the geese are herded from the water onto the beaches and then into pens.
 In past years, Wildlife personnel have rounded up, tagged and relocated from 35 to 137 geese to an area outside the Tahoe basin.
 During the roundup the geese are also given a health check.
 This technique has only been moderately successful since approximately 30% of the birds return to our beaches.

-The second method being implemented to control the geese is the use of eight dogs that have been recruited for the Goose Patrol by Parks Superintendent, Steven Phillips.
+The second method being implemented to control the geese is using dogs recruited for the Goose Patrol by Parks Superintendent, Steven Phillips.
 Goose Patrol volunteers donate their time and efforts to rid the beaches of the geese.
-Dogs on the Goose Patrol wear red vests and owners have special identification authorizing them to be at the beaches.
+Dogs on the Goose Patrol wear orange vests and owners have special identification authorizing them to be at the beaches.
 Arriving at a variety of times throughout the day, the dogs chase the geese back into the water.
 Because of their efforts, fewer geese come to the beaches or stay at the beaches.
 Cleanup from the geese droppings has been greatly reduced, hence saving labor and staff resources.

 Geese Removal Program Methods and Procedures